tesselslate/pastry/README.md

 > pastry **is not** and **will not** be verifiable for the [speedrun leaderboard][srcom] and will additionally not be allowed for use in [MCSR Ranked][mcsr-ranked].

+# Attribution

+pastry is my first serious attempt at Minecraft modding.
+As such, I have referenced and in some cases used code from other existing mods.
+These mods and their licenses are linked below.

+  - [MCSR Sodium][mod-mcsr-sodium] - [license][mod-license-mcsr-sodium]
+  - [SeedQueue][mod-seedqueue] - [license][mod-license-seedqueue]

 # License

 Pastry is licensed under the GNU Lesser General Public License v3 **only**, no